rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 Since SSH is almost 30 years old there are a lot of ciphers available.
 But of course, many are no longer secure.
 Asking which ciphers are secure is like asking "Is Mac better than Windows?" to a group of Enterprise IT members.
 But here are some general guidelines:

 - Don't use any encryption with CBC in the name.
 For example aes128-cbc.
 The CBC means `cipher block chaining` and PCI will fail you if it finds it.
-- DO use encryption with CTR in the name.
+- Do use encryption with CTR in the name.
 For example aes256-ctr.
 - Don't use a MAC with SHA1 in the name if possible.
-For example mac hmac-sha1
+For example hmac-sha1
 - Do use a MAC with SHA2 in the name.
 For example hmac-sha2-256 or hmac-sha2-512
 - Don't use a Key Exchange Algorithm (KEX) with SHA1 in the name if possible.
 For example diffie-hellman-group1-sha1